Shin Kong Life Tower

 The Shin Kong Life Tower was Taiwan's tallest building when it opened in 1993.
 The twin towers of the nearby Far Eastern Plaza, built at the same time, approached it in height.
-In 1997 the Tuntex 85 Sky Tower in the city of Kaohsiung became Taiwan's tallest.
+In 1997, the Tuntex 85 Sky Tower in the city of Kaohsiung became Taiwan's tallest.
 New height records were then set by Taipei 101 in 2004.

 Design and construction

 The site currently occupied by the Shin Kong Life Tower was home to the luxurious Taiwan Railway Hotel from 1908 to 1945 when it was destroyed by allied bombing.
 The hotel was the most luxurious in Taiwan and mostly served a Japanese and foreign clientele.

 The 10,000-square-meter plot of land across from Taipei Main Station was owned by four companies in 1981 when discussions began about ways to develop the site.
 Agreement on a plan was never reached and ownership of the land passed to two companies in 1985.
 The company that held the eastern half, Asiaworld International Group, built the Asiaworld Department Store on its parcel; the store opened in 1990.
 The company that held the western half, Shin Kong Life Insurance Company, hired Kaku Morin Group (KMG) Architects and Engineers of Japan to build a dual-use tower that would house offices and a major department store.

 Space limitations and heavy traffic at the site made the task a challenge.
 KMG created a 1,170-square-meter plaza around the tower by setting the front of the building 31 m back from the street and setting other sides back to allow wide pedestrian walkways.
 Inspectors from National Taiwan University were consulted to help ensure the building's stability in earthquakes.
 The design featured an observatory level at the 46th floor.
 Separate elevators were installed to serve department store customers, office workers, and visitors to the observatory.
 Mindful of Taiwan's typhoons and tropical sun, designers used aluminum for the exterior so it would weather well.
 The rose color chosen for the exterior was inspired by the national flowers of both Taiwan and Japan, the plum blossom and cherry blossom, respectively.

 Construction of the Shin Kong Life Tower began in 1989.
-The building was completed at a cost of US$270 million and opened in December 1993.
+The building was completed at a cost of US$270 million and opened on December 21, 1993.

 As a design the Shin Kong Life Tower drew a shrug from architects in and beyond Taiwan.
 It was generally regarded as a rather plain and old-fashioned design with only height to offer as a distinguishing characteristic.
 Some saw a design flaw in the placement of retail and office entrances on the same side of the building.
 Architect Kaku Morin conceded that his design made no novel architectural statement but expressed satisfaction in producing a "healthy" structure.
 "Construction is as important as design," he told the Taiwan Review in 1995.
 "A building is like a human body--if it is not healthy, it is nothing no matter how beautiful it is."